-SIP trunking shares similar parallels to VoIP, where the equivalent in the legacy world would be PBX trunks.
-SIP trunks differ from PBX trunks in that they carry all forms of media, not just voice.
+SIP trunks differ from PBX trunks in that they carry all forms of media.
 Being designed for use in a data network, SIP trunks transmit packets, which could carry voice, data or video.
-This makes them more flexible than PBX trunks, as well as more cost-effective, since voice can be added to this channel, reducing the need for legacy connectivity.
+This makes them more flexible than PBX trunks, which only support voice, as well as more cost-effective, as voice can be added to this channel, reducing the need for legacy connectivity.